AashvikTyagi/pyseleniyouchat/README.md

-# pyselenichat
+# pyseleniyouchat
-pyselenichat is a simple way to access you.com's youchat llm from python using selenium!
+pyseleniyouchat is a simple way to access you.com's youchat llm from python using selenium!

-pyselenichat supports context!
+pyseleniyouchat supports context!

 i created this when i wanted a free way to access an llm from python. i had found https://github.com/Ruu3f/freeGPT and was super happy with it but it had one problem: there was no context to the next replies. that is, every time you queried the llm in your python script, it created a new 'session', so i couldn't ask successive questions or have a conversation with the llm while keeping context from previous messages. i found you.com after reading through the abovementioned freeGPT by Ruu3f (that is, freeGPT allows you to use gpt4 through you.com) and created this to use it.